ruijarimba/azure-pipelines-guidelines/guidelines/variables/consider-read-only-variables.md

 # ✅ CONSIDER: declaring variables as read-only

-Consider declaring variables as read-only when the variable is not intended to be modified after initialization.
+Consider declaring variables as read-only when these are not intended to be modified after initialization.

 ## Reason

+Read-only variables can:

-Read-only variables can help prevent accidental modification and clearly indicate that the variable will not be changed during the execution of the pipeline.
+- Help prevent accidental modification
+- Make it clear that the value is not supposed to be changed during the execution of the pipeline.

 ## Example